 Once a GP has been elected as a committee member, their usual term of office is three years.
 A Guidance and Proforma For Members pack is provided to each member in which information is provided about the role of a committee member, and how they claim for meeting attendance for both Expenses and Honoraria

 Members of committee are also elected to represent the GP body on various other health board committees.
 The list is extensive and changes year by year.
 GPs coming out of their practice to present GPs on these work streams are entitled to claim for meeting attendance in the same way as GP sub.
 LMC Claim Form, GP Sub Claim Form, Adult Support and Protection

-GP Sub members attending other Health Board committees are asked to submit a brief report to each GP sub meeting outlining the main points discussed during the meeting and alerting the Lay Secretary to any points that need to be relayed to colleagues via newsletters.
+GP Sub members attending other Health Board committees are asked to submit a brief report to each GP sub meeting outlining the main points discussed during the meeting and alerting the Lay Secretary to any points that need to be taken forward.
 SBAR Template can be used to submit reports.